 The infrared technology is essentially a metal plate located below the cooking grates, which traps the juices as the food cooks.
 The juices from the plate infuse the food with more flavor, and the plate prevents flare-ups.

-The assembly is a breeze as Char-Broil gas grills have keyhole slots.
-All you need is common hardware to assemble the grill.
+I like that the assembly is a breeze as Char-Broil gas grills have keyhole slots.
+All I needed was common hardware to assemble the grill.

 Finally, you can easily switch from liquid propane to natural gas by getting a conversion kit.